oshahliver/picse/README.md

 2. A interactive data structure with some basic analysis and visualization capabilities.

 3. ```SpecificObject``` class to sample parameter variability within boundary conditions for specific objects s.a. known exoplanets, the terrestrial planets in the Solar System or the Moons of Jupiter and Saturn.

+4. A machine-learning enhanced algorithm for handling initial conditions in order to boost performance of the code.

+5. A thermal evolution model.

 ...